turbobabr/cmd-enter/README.md

 (Work in progress....)

-A tiny Sketch 3 plugin that allows to use cmd-enter shortcut for text editing completion.
+A tiny Sketch 3 plugin that allows to use cmd-enter shortcut to apply changes to a text layer that is being edited.